Skip to main content

 Enter account-based experience (ABX).
 While account based marketing (ABM) remains relevant, many B2B companies are also adopting ABX.

-Wondering what’s the difference between ABM and ABX and when you should use either of them?
+Wondering what’s the difference between ABM and ABX, when you should use either of them, and if they both use the same ABM platforms?
 Scroll on.

 What is ABM?